Why They Hide Their Bodies Under My Garage?: Remixes

 Reacting to the song's popularity, American electronic dance music DJ Skrillex released a high energy remix version of the track.
 Skrillex's version was maligned by fans, critics, and Roberts himself.
 Doran described it as an "unwanted and point-missing bells and whistles remix", while Roberts became deeply uneasy with an act he did not want to be associated with, and began to view the track as seriously compromising his credibility.

 Blawan's original track was sampled by English beatboxer Reeps One in 2015.

 Gilla Band version

 The song was covered in 2015 by Irish post-punk and noise rock group Gilla Band.
-It was release as the lead single for their 5-track EP The Early Years on Rough Trade Records.
+It was released as the lead single for their 5-track EP The Early Years on Rough Trade Records.
 Noting the rarity that rock bands cover techno music songs, Otis Hart of NPR observed that while the Blawan track is based around a repeating sample and constant beat for over 6 minutes, Gilla Band's eight minute cover version slowly builds dynamics and tension until it climaxes half-ways through with a burst of distorted guitars.

 Music video

-The single was accompanied by a music video directed by Irish filmmaker Bob Gallagher, which shows a mortician performing an autopsy.
+The single was accompanied by a music video directed by Irish filmmaker Bob Gallagher.
+The video opens with a mortician preparing to eat lunch, before a cadaver is delivered to his office for autopsy.
+The mortician randomly sings and dances along during the autopsy, oblivious that his subject is showing signs of life.
+As the song climaxes, the reanimated man rises and begins dancing in a frenzy, as does the terrified mortician.
+The man then collapses in the mortician's arms, and is wheeled away as the mortician returns to his lunch.

 As of April 2021, the video is deemed as adult content by YouTube, and requires registration to view.